shanto173/SQL-2024-Case_Study_01_On_data_science_dataset/README.md

   - **M**: Medium company (50 to 250 employees).
   - **L**: Large company (more than 250 employees).

-### Case Study Questions and SQL Queries
+# Case Study Questions and SQL Queries

-#### 1. You're a Compensation analyst employed by a multinational corporation.
+## 1. You're a Compensation analyst employed by a multinational corporation.
 Your Assignment is to Pinpoint Countries who give work fully remotely, for the title 'managers’ Paying salaries Exceeding $90,000 USD
-**Objective**: Identify countries offering fully remote managerial roles with salaries exceeding $90,000 USD.

 ```SQL
 SELECT DISTINCT (t.company_location)